CIP-RIU/brapi/inst/notes/BrAPI_notes.md

 - could be large response object; is paging envisioned?
 No page parameters are documented.
 If no paging: the paging details should all be set to 0.
 - this call is similar to the studies/id/germplasm one.
 In the latter case, though, the common variables/factors are singled out in the result object (that is studyDbId and trialName).
 This is similar to prior calls.
 So, studies layout should do the same?

+# studies observations

+- not clear: can there be more than one observationVariable?
+How should they be requested?
+Comma separated values or repetition of parameter name?
+Both ways are used elsewhere.
+  Example: observationVariableDbIds=1,2,3 or
+          observationVariableDbIds=1&observationVariableDbIds=2observationVariableDbIds=3